Our Mission

 Get Involved with Maine Trails Coalition*

-MTC supporters encompass all trail advocates.
+You may also just want to stay informed and up to date on all things trails!
 Supporters can participate in a variety of ways at a level to best meet the needs of the body they are representing and that will allow them opportunities to connect with other trail enthusiasts.
 Supporters of MTC learn about the MTC mission and work, and can also help support and share MTC’s vision for trails in Maine.

 Supporters include subscribers to MTC’s email newsletter, followers of MTC’s social media accounts, and attendees of public MTC events.